rust-lang/rfcs/text/0000-rustdoc-types-maintainers.md

 # Summary
 [summary]: #summary

-The [rustdoc-types](https://crates.io/crates/rustdoc-types) crate will go from be officialy maintained by the rustdoc team.
+The [rustdoc-types](https://crates.io/crates/rustdoc-types) crate will go from being privately maintained to being officially maintained by the rustdoc team.

 # Motivation
 [motivation]: #motivation